blueag8/Photography_Website/README.md

 01/2021

 There is a lot more testing I would like to integrate including more of the automated testing.
 I have created a Travis.yml file but am currently having issues passing the build.
 Due to time constraints and passing a deadline I am happy to submit as is for the purpose of assessment.
 Through the manual testing I am happy that the site is user friendly and works as expected.

+I will be forking this project and continuing to work on it for Henk.

 ## Bugs